 On this tile, the Avatars on the left-hand side will show the CRM user who last updated the Problem.

-Discover which customers you've not engaged with lately using the Engagement tile.
-Here, you'll find a list of customers where the last active engagement recorded is more than 30 days ago.
+Discover which customers you've not engaged with lately using the Needs Engagement tile.
+Here, you'll find a list of customers where the last active engagement recorded is more than 30 days (by default) or a specified number of days ago (check out this article on how to change the number of days before a customer is listed as needing engagement).
 At the top of the list, you'll see those who those customers who you've spoken to more recently.

 On this tile, the Avatars on the left-hand side are the Account Managers who are responsible for each customer.
 Next to the Avatar, you'll notice a square with the RFM categorisation for each customer.
 For example, 'P' = 'Promising' taken directly from the RFM Analysis grid.

-The 'See More' link will take you to a Report of all customers with no active engagement in the last 30 days.
+The 'See More' link will take you to a Report of all customers with no active engagement within a specified number of days.
+You can configure the number of days before a customer is listed as needing engagement via a system option.

 On this tile, the Avatars on the left-hand side are the Account Managers associated with each customer.